-A quick-and-tasty alternative to just plain nuts, they’re delicious served straight from the oven.
+A quick and tasty alternative to just plain nuts, these are delicious served straight from the oven.
 They can be pretty firm on the teeth, so be careful as you crunch.

-This dish is: Dairy free • gluten free • vegan • vegetarian • a source of protein • contains fibre • provides folic acid and vitamin E
+This dish is: dairy free ◦ gluten free ◦ vegan and vegetarian ◦ a source of protein, fibre, folic acid and vitamin E

-- Leaves from 2 sprigs of fresh rosemary (about 1
+- Leaves from 2 sprigs of fresh rosemary (about 1tsp), finely chopped

 - 100g whole almonds